Cirice/Machine-Learning-KnowledgeBase/README.md

 #### 5. What are some major types of machine learning problems?
 #### 6. What is Probably Approximately Correct(or PAC learning framework)?
 #### 7. What are the example applications of machine learning?
-#### 8. What are Features, Labels, Training samples, Validation samples, Test samples, Loss function, Hypothes set and Examples?
+#### 8. What are Features, Labels, Training samples, Validation samples, Test samples, Loss function, Hypothesis set and Examples?
 #### 9. What are Overfitting and Underfitting?
 #### 10. What is Cross-validation? how does it help reduce Overfitting?
-#### 11. How much math is involved in the machine learning? what are the pre-requisites of ML?
+#### 11. How much math is involved in the machine learning? what are the prerequisites of ML?
 #### 12. What is Kernel Method(or Kernel Trick)?
 #### 13. What is Ensemble Learning?
 #### 14. What is Manifold Learning?
 #### 15. What is Boosting?
-#### 16. What is Stochastic Gradiant Descent?
+#### 16. What is Stochastic Gradient Descent?
 Describe the idea behind it
 #### 17. What is a Statistical Estimator?
 #### 18. What is Rademacher complexity?
 #### 19. What is VC-dimension?